Clifford Orwin: Teaching

 The Chair of the University of Toronto Political Science department has said of him: "If there is another observation to be made or argument to be explored or interpretation to be developed, Cliff wants to hear it."

 He has written of his teaching method: "My methods harken back to an older kind of warfare: 'Don't teach until you see the whites of their eyes.'
 Eye-to-eye teaching resembles hand-to-hand combat.
 Teacher and student struggle, and if they're lucky both lose -- each is compelled to learn from the other.
 It's not a relation of equals, and teachers who pretend that it is should find another calling, like talk show host.
 But neither is the role of the student passive."

-A number of Orwin's students have become teachers and scholars themselves in a range of disciplines.
-These include: Norman Doidge, a psychiatrist with affiliations at the University of Toronto and Columbia Medical School; Janis Freedman Bellow (the widow of Nobel Laureate author Saul Bellow) who lectures in English at Tufts University; Robert Howse, a professor of international law and legal and political theorist at NYU Law School who also has a research affiliation with the University of Paris I (Pantheon-Sorbonne); Christina Tarnopolsky, a political science professor at McGill University who formerly taught in the Government Department at Harvard; and Nathan Busch, a political science professor at Christopher Newport University, and helped develop the Center for American Studies at Christopher Newport.
-His son, Alexander Orwin, is a professor of political science at Louisiana State University.
+Some of Orwin's students have become teachers and scholars themselves including Norman Doidge, a psychiatrist with affiliations at the University of Toronto and Columbia Medical School and Janis Freedman Bellow (the widow of Nobel Laureate author Saul Bellow) who lectures in English at Tufts University.